devyagurung/Conda_Files/README.md

 Samtools output files from bam files such as png files were viewed in Filezilla.

+Figure 3 Description:
-Fig below: Indels: Insertion/deletions stats
+Indels: Insertion/deletions stats

 Insertions/deletions ratio in 2 samples look slightly different.
 The insertion/deletions ratio in sample2 ERR015623 has higher ratio difference than sample1 ERR015618.